Upload files using the JMP add-in¶

 Assign an optional template for standardizing parameter names¶

-To assign an optional template to your upload record, click or tap the Template Selection field to display a drop-down list and select a template name.
+Click or tap the Template Selection field to display a drop-down list and select a template name.

 Select files for upload¶